Soho Lounge JFK Terminal 8 Review

 - South America

-In my case, since I am an AA Platinum Pro flying an international long haul flight, I qualify for access.
+In my case, since I am an AA Platinum Pro flying an international long-haul flight, I qualified for access.

-If you want to also access this lounge, you can book a qualifying international flight using your Oneworld points/miles via Roame.
+If you want to also access this lounge, you can search for qualifying international award flights with your oneworld points and miles via Roame.

 Where Is The Soho Lounge In JFK Terminal 8?

-JFK’s Terminal 8 is home for pretty much all Oneworld airlines, making it a very large terminal.
+JFK’s Terminal 8 is home to the American Airlines and British Airways joint premium lounge complex.
 Right after security, you can find the major lounges located to the left and right of the first intersection.
-The Soho lounge is located right before Gate 14, just to the right after you exit the security checkout.
+The Soho Lounge is above Gate 14, in the same area as the Chelsea Lounge.
+The Greenwich Lounge is nearby above Gate 12.

 What Are The Soho Lounge’s Hours?

-The Soho lounge is open from 4:15 am to 11:30 pm.
-If you need more time in the lounges, the Greenwich lounge closes at 1:15 am.
+The Soho Lounge is open daily from 4:15 am to 11:30 pm.
+If you need more time in the lounges, the Greenwich Lounge closes at 1:15 am, so it can be the better fallback for very late departures if you are eligible for Greenwich access.

 My Impressions Of The Soho Lounge: Beautifully Designed